oemof/tespy/docs/tutorials/heat_pump_steps.rst

 .. tip::

-    We label the sink for the coolant :code:`"valve"`, as for our next calculation the valve will be attached there instead of the sink.
+    We label the sink for the refrigerant :code:`"valve"`, as for our next calculation the valve will be attached there instead of the sink.
 In this way, the fluid properties can be initialized at the interface-connection, too.